The Best Glute Exercises to Build Power and Prevent Injury

 What It Does: “Most of us are more aware of muscles on one side of our bodies than the other,” Cunningham says.
 This can create muscle imbalances.
 But isolateral work, which addresses one side of the body at a time, prevents your strong side from aiding the weak side.
 This move activates the gluteus medius, maximus, and minimus while improving balance.

 How to Do It: Stand with your back to a bench, about three feet away.
-Place the top of one foot on the bench, holding a kettlebell with both hands, bell facing up.
+Place the top of one foot on the bench, holding free weights or a kettlebell with both hands, bell facing up.
 Lower into a lunge, keeping your weight in your front leg.
 Press back up, using the contraction of the working leg glute to drive you up.
 Complete three sets of eight reps.

 2. Romanian Deadlift